chartergreenm/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 This applies to coding as it reminds us that writing clean, maintainable, and easily understandable code is a hallmark of good software engineering.
 Strive for simplicity in your designs, algorithms, and architecture; it leads to more resilient systems, fewer bugs, and easier collaboration among team members."

 In practical terms, this could mean using established patterns and practices, avoiding unnecessary complexity, commenting your code clearly, and regularly refactoring to eliminate redundancy and improve clarity.
 Always keep in mind that the code you write today might be read, modified, and debugged by someone else tomorrow, or even by yourself months down the line.

+# 2024-02-22
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write clean, readable code that can be easily understood and maintained by others.
+Always strive to break complex problems into smaller, manageable modules or functions.
+Remember that premature optimization is the root of all evil; instead, focus on making your code correct first, then optimize if necessary.
+Lastly, practice defensive programming by anticipating potential errors and handling exceptions gracefully."

+In a more concise form:
+"Code for clarity, embrace modularity, resist premature optimization, and practice defensive programming."